D. J. Humphries (wide receiver)

-Dierrias J. Humphries, Sr. (born December 19, 1978) is a former American football wide receiver.
+Dierrias J. Humphries Sr. (born December 19, 1978) is an American former professional football wide receiver.
 Undrafted in 2002, Humphries was signed on by the Baltimore Ravens as an undrafted free agent, spending the 2002 NFL season on their roster.
-He then went on to play for the Arena Football League's Carolina Cobras.
+He then went on to play for the Arena Football League (AFL)'s Carolina Cobras.

 A native of Union, South Carolina, Humphries was a letterman in football and basketball at Union County High School.
 He then played both sports at Presbyterian College.

-His son, D. J. Humphries, is currently an offensive tackle for the Arizona Cardinals.
+At age 15, he had a son named after himself, D. J. Humphries, who is currently an offensive tackle for the San Francisco 49ers.